 ECO 210 Macroeconomics (3)

-cycles, employment theory and fiscal policy, banking and monetary controls, and the
+theory and fiscal policy, banking and monetary controls, and the government's role

 ECO 211 Microeconomics (3)

-This university parallel transfer course studies the behavior of households and firms,
+This course includes the study of the behavior of households and firms, including

-including supply and demand, elasticity, price/input in different market structures,
+supply and demand, elasticity, price/input in different market structures, pricing

 of resources, regulations, and comparative advantage and trade.